 By Rick Steves

-Point-to-point tickets are just that: Tickets bought individually to get you from Point A to Point B. It’s simplest to buy these in train stations as you travel, but they’re becoming easier to purchase online, which can be handy if you need to secure an advance reservation for a certain train.
+Point-to-point tickets are just that: tickets bought individually to get you from Point A to Point B. It's simplest to buy these in train stations as you travel, but they're becoming easier to purchase online (especially handy if you need to secure an advance reservation for a certain train).

 By contrast, a rail pass covers train travel in one or more countries for a certain number of days (either a continuous span of days or a number of days spread over a wider window of time).

 How to Know If You Need a Rail Pass

 - How many days do you expect to ride the train?
-If you’ll be on the train for just one or two days, you almost certainly won’t benefit from a pass.
-The more time you expect to spend on the train, the more likely it is that you’ll want a pass.
+If you'll be on the train for just one or two days, you almost certainly won't benefit from a pass.
+The more time you expect to spend on the train, the more likely you'll want a pass.

 - How does your point-to-point ticket cost compare to the price of a pass?
-Look up the cost of a pass that covers the region you’ll be in and the number of days you’ll be on the train (see the country-specific pages in the sidebar, and see my tips for choosing among passes).
-You may notice that several countries, mostly in southern and eastern Europe, have train fares so low that rail passes rarely beat out point-to-point tickets.
-If you’re sticking to moderate distances in Italy, for example, it’s unlikely a pass will save you money.
-If you’re traveling in Germany, however, a pass is quite likely a smart move.
+Look up the cost of a pass that covers the region you'll be in and the number of days you'll be on the train (see the country-specific pages linked in the sidebar, and see my tips for choosing among passes).
+Several countries, mostly in southern and eastern Europe, have train fares so low that rail passes rarely beat out point-to-point tickets.
+If you're sticking to moderate distances in Italy, for example, it's unlikely a pass will save you money.
+If you're traveling in Germany, however, a pass is likely a smart move.

 Still Not Sure?